Cloudbox/autoscan/README.md

 To build the autoscan CLI on your system, make sure:

 1. Your machine runs Linux, macOS or WSL2
-2. You have [Go](https://golang.org/doc/install) installed (1.14 or later preferred)
+2. You have [Go](https://golang.org/doc/install) installed (1.16 or later preferred)
-3. You have a GCC compiler present \
-  *Yup, we need to link to C because of SQLite >:(*
-4. Clone this repository and cd into it from the terminal
+3. Clone this repository and cd into it from the terminal
-5. Run `go build -o autoscan ./cmd/autoscan` from the terminal
+4. Run `go build -o autoscan ./cmd/autoscan` from the terminal

 You should now have a binary with the name `autoscan` in the root directory of the project.
 To start autoscan, simply run `./autoscan`.
 If you want autoscan to be globally available, move it to `/bin` or `/usr/local/bin`.